-She always raises such good questions, so I enjoy our email conversations about navigating our way in the world as introverts who want to have a say in things.
+She always raises such good questions, so I enjoy our conversations about navigating our way in the world as introverts who want to have a say in things.

 “Why are you being so quiet?”

 Sound familiar?
-It’s just one version of something that can be about looking down on our introverted nature.
+It’s just one version of something that can sound like they are looking down on our introverted nature.

 So I asked Emma for permission to share our conversation here, and she said yes.
-It addresses a common concern for introverts in a way that felt so useful.
 I wanted to share it with you in case it helps you too.

 Enjoy this peek into our explorations about the “quiet” question: